2026 Synod Assembly

 IMPORTANT REGISTRATION INFORMATION:

-- Voting members will have the option of registering to attend in person or online via Zoom.
+- Voting members will have the option to register to attend on-site (in person) or online via Zoom.

-- On site attendance is limited so register early to secure your spot.
+- On-site attendance is limited.
+Register early to secure your spot.

-- Only voting members registering to attend online will need to register in Zoom after completing the initial registration.
+- Voting members registering to attend ONLINE will also need to register in ZOOM.

 WHAT YOU’LL NEED TO REGISTER: